EARTHQUEST (Canada) for the Environment

 The material covered in the course is equivalent to an upper level field course.
 There are no formal prerequisites for the course, but a strong interest in ethnobotany/medicinal plants, general knowledge of ecology and biology would definitely be a plus in the student's ability to benefit from the course.

 Students will be expected to work hard, but we also intend to provide students with a fun experience.
-While at field sites and natural areas, located in southern Ontario, Canada, students will have the opportunity to explore natural areas known to harbour a high biodiversity of medicinal plants.
+While at field sites and natural areas, located in southern Ontario, Canada, or abroad (students may choose to do this course in their home country) students will have the opportunity to explore natural areas known to harbour a high biodiversity of medicinal plants.
 Students will also contribute to a much needed database on the medicinal properties of local medicinal plants.

 The following topics will be explored;